lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 13.10 Avoid Retaining Large Objects Through Closures

-Callbacks and closures can retain tables alive when they capture a large owner or runtime context.
+Callbacks and closures can keep tables alive when they capture a large owner or runtime context.

 When a connection or task is destroyed, the callback that captured the state should no longer have a path that retains the owner alive.